Work Diligently but With Caution

 Faith & Finance Perspective:

 When considering how to use our gifts, the most important consideration is God’s glory.
 The amount of wealth, power, or influence we are capable of achieving shouldn’t cloud our judgment.
 While it’s all too easy to justify pursuing riches, influence, and power “for God’s glory,” the inescapable reality is that when we pursue these things—no matter the reason—they inevitably become our ultimate treasures.
-Before long, we become so enamored with them that we compromise our Holy Spirit-guided convictions to protect them.
+Before long, we become so enamored with them that we compromise our Holy Spirit-guided convictions in order to protect them.
 Ultimately, as was the case with the rich, young ruler in Matthew 19, they become the things we refuse to part with to follow Jesus.

 While in our prime earning years, we must frequently and prayerfully ask ourselves how we will use the wealth we’re building.
 Will it ultimately be used for His glory, or to preserve and protect the earthly things we hold dear?